sunsun101/web-16/README-deploy-gitlab.md

 `DEPLOY_SSH_PRIV_KEY`, and use the contents of the private key file (`-----BEGIN OPENSSH PRI...`) for the Value.

+**Important: make sure you add a trailing newline at the end of the file (there should be a blank line at the end of the file) when you enter it as the Value of the file variable.
+If you miss this, you will get a mysterious error from `ssh-add` that the format of the key file is invalid.**

 Finally, add the deploy stage to your `.gitlab-ci.yml` file:

     stages: